The Jacobi morphism and the Hessian in higher order field theory; with applications to a Yang-Mills theory on a Minkowskian background: The Jacobi morphism

-In this section we focus on the analysis of the particularly interesting case of the second variation.
-Within the framework of first order field theories, Goldschmidt and Sternberg worked out the second variations and introduced in that the definitions of {\em Hessian} and {\em Jacobi equation} associated with a Lagrangian \cite{GoSt73}.
-The representation of second variational derivatives in the variational sequence has been studied with different approaches in \cite{PaWi03,FPV05} also for higher order field theories; also the definition and the r\^ole of the so called {\em generalized Jacobi morphism}, specifically for the relation between the Noether theorems and the second variation, and for applications to canonical conservation laws, was investigated in \cite{FFPW08,FFPW11,FrPaWi05,PaWi04,PaWi03,PaWi07,PaWi11,PaWiGa12}.
-The second variation in a (Poicar\'e-Cartan equivalent) Lagrangian context has been also studied by some authors in particular in relation with Finsler geometry, see \eg \cite{Cra00} constituting a step towards a systematic intrinsic and global study of this area of the calculus of variations.

-Here the definition of the Jacobi morphism will be given within the representation sequence, \ie by the interior Euler operator.
-We show that the Jacobi morphism is self adjoint along extremals, finding also explicit coordinate expressions, and we introduce the Jacobi equation and Jacobi fields.
+Here the definition of the Jacobi morphism will be given by the interior Euler operator; for slightly different approaches and further applications see \eg \cite{FFPW08,FFPW11,FPV05,FrPaWi05,PaWi04,PaWi03,PaWi07,PaWi08b,PaWi11,PaWi14,PaWi19}.
+We recover that the Jacobi morphism is self adjoint along extremals, finding also explicit coordinate expressions, and we introduce the Jacobi equation and Jacobi fields.
 In this framework, we easily define the Hessian of the action, which turns out to be related to the Jacobi morphism.
-Our discussion is inspired by the classical paper \cite{GoSt73} and by \cite{FPV05}.
+Our discussion is inspired by the classical paper \cite{GoSt73}, where, for first order field theories, Goldschmidt and Sternberg gave the definitions of {\em Hessian} and {\em Jacobi equation}.